2021 European Beach Handball Championship: Format

 Men's competition starts in the preliminary round with eighteen teams, split into two groups of five and two groups of four.
 Top three teams of each group advances to the Main round where they are split into two groups of six, while fourth and fifth teams are sent to the Consolation round in two groups of three.
 Top four teams in each group of the Main round advances to quarterfinals followed by semi finals and finals.
 Teams eliminated in the Main round continues to play against teams from the Consolation round.
 Matches are played for all of eighteen places available.
-Groups in the preliminary round are playing a round-robin, while in the Main round they are playing only against teams they haven't play before, as the results of preliminary round are brought forward into the Main round only in matches of teams that have advanced.
+Groups in the preliminary round are playing a round-robin, while in the Main round they are playing only against teams they haven't played before, as the results of preliminary round are brought forward into the Main round only in matches of teams that have advanced.

 Women's competition starts in the preliminary round with seventeen teams, split into one group of five and three groups of four.
 Top three teams of each group advances to the Main round where they are split into two groups of six, while fourth and fifth teams are sent to the Consolation round in single groups of five.
 Top four teams in each group of the Main round advances to quarterfinals followed by semi finals and finals.
 Teams eliminated in the Main round continues to play against each other.
 Matches are played for all of seventeen places available.
-Groups in the preliminary round are playing a round-robin, while in the Main round they are playing only against teams they haven't play before, as the results of preliminary round are brought forward into the Main round only in matches of teams that have advanced.
+Groups in the preliminary round are playing a round-robin, while in the Main round they are playing only against teams they haven't played before, as the results of preliminary round are brought forward into the Main round only in matches of teams that have advanced.

 Matches were played in sets, the team that wins two sets is the winner of a match.
 When teams are equal in points the head-to-head result is decisive.